FACTBOX-Saudi Arabia's coalition against Yemen's Houthis

 The United Arab Emirates (UAE), Bahrain, Kuwait, and Qatar signed a joint statement with Saudi Arabia announcing the military action, leaving Oman as the only member of the Gulf Cooperation Council (GCC) not to join the coalition.

-Egypt, Jordan and Sudan said their forces were involved in the operation, with Sudan pledging ground troops as well as warplanes.
+Egypt, Jordan and Sudan said their forces were involved in the operation.
 Pakistan said it was considering a request from Saudi Arabia to send ground forces.

 Morocco declared its support for the Saudi-led operation, but did not confirm or deny earlier reports by Gulf broadcaster al-Arabiya that it had sent fighter jets.